rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/adding-balancers/index.md

 domain3.com -> Service1 <br>
 domain3.com/admin -> Service2

-If no ports are defined for the service, then the source port and target port of all the listening ports will be used to direct traffic based on the request.
-If a particular source port is defined, traffic coming to a specific host header/path will need to match a specific rule in order to be directed to the target.
+Since source/target ports are optional, the listening ports are used as defaults to direct traffic based on the request.
+If a source port is defined, traffic coming to a specific host header/path will need to match a specific rule in order to be directed to the target.

 #### Target Port